ioBroker/ioBroker.docs/docs/en/admin/users.md

 ### General
 The basic things are entered here:

-**Surname**

-The designation of the group.
+**Name** - The name of the group.
 This name can be freely selected, but must be unique.

-**ID** The Id will be filled in automatically
+**ID** - The ID will be filled in automatically

-**Description**

-An explanation of the tasks of this group can be entered in this field.
+**Description** - An explanation of this group's responsibilities can be entered in this field.

-**Preview**

-Automatically displayed and contains the full ID system.group.groupname.
+**Preview** - Automatically displayed and contains the full ID `system.group.groupname`.

 An icon can be added via the [+] button, but this can also be dragged and dropped onto the window.

-**Color**

-The tile of the group is highlighted with the color set there.
+**Color** - The tile of the group is highlighted with the color set there.

 ### Access Rights
 The rights are assigned for groups.
 In order for users to have certain rights, they must be assigned to the appropriate group.